Private schools want Dane Co. in-person school limits tossed

-MADISON, Wis. — A group of private religious schools wants the Wisconsin Supreme Court to nullify a Dane County order barring in-person classes for most students.
+MADISON, Wis. — A group of parents and private religious schools wants the Wisconsin Supreme Court to nullify a Dane County order barring in-person classes for most students.

 The conservative Wisconsin Institute for Law and Liberty filed a petition Wednesday on behalf of 14 parents and five religious schools as well as interest groups for the state’s school-voucher program and religious schools.